Parenting Hack #1: Stay Married to Your Children's Mother

 Even if they have moved out of the house and have established families of their own, a divorce will negatively affect your children.
 It will reach back in time and cast doubt, uncertainty, and regret on all of their memories.
 It will make them question their own marriages.

 It then affects every family gathering.
 Every birthday.
 Every holiday.
-A noxious fume that is harder to ignore than the stink of a skunk.
+It releases a noxious fume that is harder to ignore than the stink of a skunk.

 It will have consequences for your grandchildren and your great-grandchildren.
 Your legacy is forever tarnished.